OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 - Run `forge clean` before running your Foundry script or tests.
 - Include `--ffi` in your `forge script` or `forge test` command.

-If you do not want to run upgrade safety checks, use the `unsafeSkipChecks` option from the `Options` struct when calling the library's functions.
+If you do not want to run upgrade safety checks, use the `unsafeSkipAllChecks` option from the `Options` struct when calling the library's functions.
 Note that this is a dangerous option meant to be used as a last resort.

 ## Usage